F1shh-sec/Private-Repo-Info/README.md

 More information on this software can be found here: https://f1shh.dev/posts/discordrat/

+# CompSci1
+Repository with all my classwork and notes for Computer science one.
+This class was centered around python programming, and was designed to serve as a introduction to programming for people who never coded before.
+As a result, we were not aloud to use loops, lists, and other fancy operations for the first few weeks of class.
+This resulted in some messy code, and it hurts me just as much as it hurts you.

+# CompSci2
+Continuation of Comp-sci 1 with a focus on Object-Orientated programming in Java.

 # Programming for infosec
 This repo is a collection of labs and classwork for my Programming for information security class.
-This repository is private since I believe assignments are reused year to year.
-That being said, I did some pretty cool things foe this class including binary exploitation.

-# CompSci1
-Repository with all my classwork and notes for Computer science one.
-Private for the same reason as Programming for infosec
+This class was a continuation of CS2, with a focus on low level programming in C and x86 assembly.
+We also focused on exploitation and reverse engineering.

 # Classwork
 Repo with all my notes.
 This includes classwork, website writeups, ctf notes and tips, and generally anything I need to write down.
 This repo is synced through obsidian git.